borneo-iot/docs.borneoiot.com/getting-started/app.md

 ### Environment Setup

-First, refer to the official Google Flutter documentation to set up the development environment, ensuring that the flutter command is added to the `%PATH%` or `$PATH` environment variable.
+First, please refer to the official Google [Flutter documentation](https://docs.flutter.dev/get-started) to set up the development environment, ensuring that the `flutter` command is added to the `%PATH%` or `$PATH` environment variable.

 ### Building and Running

-Prepare a mobile emulator or connect a real device, navigate to the `client` directory, and for Android devices, execute:
+Prepare a mobile emulator or connect a real device, navigate to the `client` directory, and execute:

 ```bash
 flutter pub get